 All PMI examinations, including the PMP exam, are administered using Center-Based Testing (CBT) or Online Proctored Testing (OPT).
-A complete listing of exam locations are available through Prometric: simply select your geographical location and chosen date and time to take the exam.
-If you’ve qualified for a paper-based exam, then instructions and information on the date and time will be sent to you instead.
+A complete listing of exam locations are available through Pearson VUE: simply search your location or address and a list of test centers in your area will be provided.

 You’ll have four hours to complete the exam, although it may not take you this long.
 Furthermore, it’s important to know that there are no scheduled breaks.
 Although you can take a break if you need to, your exam clock will not be paused.

 13. Can I take the PMP exam without experience?